greiginsydney/Intervalometerator/docs/setup-remote.it.md

 <img src="https://user-images.githubusercontent.com/11004787/180706135-611dad5b-9661-4dc3-b412-aa533b75ef4f.png" width="60%">
 </p>

-Leave the browser window open.
+Leave the browser window open - we're not finished with it yet.

 5. Paste the above registration text into an SSH session to the Raspberry Pi and hit return: